 But when a sliding hiatal hernia is present, part of the stomach moves up through the hiatus and into the chest cavity.
 This pushes the lower esophageal sphincter (LES) up into the chest cavity away from the hiatus.
 Away from the hiatus, the LES loses the support that it needs from the diaphragm to stay closed.
 This raises the risk for symptoms of heartburn and gastroesophageal reflux disease.

-Author: Healthwise Staff Adam Husney, MD - Family Medicine Arvydas D. Vanagunas, MD, FACP, FACG - Gastroenterology
+Author: Healthwise Staff Medical Review: Adam Husney MD - Family Medicine Arvydas D. Vanagunas MD - Gastroenterology